 Two questions to ask yourself

-Depression in MS is also a result of the MS disease process itself.
-When MS damages areas of the brain that are involved in emotional expression and control, a variety of behavioral changes can result, including depression.
+- A result of the MS disease process itself: When MS damages areas of the brain that are involved in emotional expression and control, a variety of behavioral changes can result.

-Depression in MS is also associated with MS-related changes that occur in the immune and/or neuroendocrine systems.
-For example, there is some evidence that in persons with MS, changes in mood are accompanied by changes in certain immune parameters.
+- Associated with MS-related changes that occur in the immune and/or neuroendocrine systems: There is some evidence that changes in mood are accompanied by changes in certain immune parameters.

 Severe depression can be a life-threatening condition because it may include suicidal feelings.
 One study found that the risk of suicide was 7.5 times higher among persons with MS than the general population.
 If you are having thoughts about harming yourself or feel you are at risk of hurting yourself or someone else, call the National Crisis Hotline at 1-800-273-TALK (8255) or text "ANSWER" to 839863.

+Clinical depression is persistent and unremitting, with symptoms lasting at least two weeks and sometimes up to several months.
+It’s important to distinguish between mild, everyday “blues” that we all experience from time to time, grief, and clinical depression.
 Clinical depression, which must be diagnosed by a mental health professional, is a serious condition that produces flare-ups known as major depressive episodes.
+Symptoms:

 People who are depressed often want to withdraw from activities, and the resulting lack of stimulation further reduces their quality of life, creating a downward spiral.
 While supportive family and friends may help a person shake off mild depression, psychotherapy and/or antidepressant medication are generally needed to treat the condition adequately and prevent an even deeper depression that is harder to treat.
-Although support groups may offer some help with milder types of depression, they are not effective in treating severe clinical depression.
-Psychotherapy and/or antidepressant medication are more effective in treating severe clinical depression.
+Support groups may offer some help with milder types of depression, however they are not effective in treating severe clinical depression.

-Several antidepressant drugs are available, but they can be used only under the supervision of a physician.
-There is quite a bit of variability in response to antidepressant drugs and it may be necessary to try different medications and different doses before an effective medication, or combination of medications is found.
+Several antidepressant drugs are available for use under the supervision of a physician.
+There is wide variability in response to antidepressant drugs and it may be necessary to try different medications and doses before an effective medication, or combination of medications is found.